khalid-hussain/shaheen/chap16.md

 The experienced people were not optimistic about the outcome of this attack but rather they thought it to be suicidal.
-A straight attack onto the entrenchment of the archers was very dangerous and besides this, Ferdinand's cavalry was atleast eight times more than Moosa's.
-The infantry, on whom Moosa was relying upon the most, would not be effective in this assault but the people had full faith in Moosa.
+A straight attack onto the entrenchment of the archers was very dangerous and besides this, Ferdinand's cavalry was atleast eight times more than Musa's.
+The infantry, on whom Musa was relying upon the most, would not be effective in this assault but the people had full faith in Musa.
 They were also prepared to jump into the fire on his cue.

-After instructing the troops, Moosa entered into the gate of the city, then, got off his horse and climbed on the boundary wall.
+After instructing the troops, Musa entered into the gate of the city, then, got off his horse and climbed on the boundary wall.
 Turn by turn, he got up on every gate of the towers and scanned the horizon.
 The setting shadows started aggravating his pessimism.
 Running on the boundary walls he would jump off a